oberdiek/latex-tds/README.rst

 How it has started
 ~~~~~~~~~~~~~~~~~~
 The project started as I wanted to install the new LaTeX release 2005/12/01
 that was announced at 2006/04/27.
-However the files aren't packed in
+However the files are not packed in
 TDS format, ready for unpacking in the destination directory.
 And
 the documentation files were not yet generated or the provided
 PDF files are lacking of basic features such as bookmarks or link support.